eformsignen/eformsignen.github.io/help/chapter4.rst

 .. note::

-   This option can be set only in the Text component.
+   This option can be set only in the Text field.
 By checking this option, the password is hidden with the password symbol (●) or asterisk (*) when entering text.
 The password is also hidden with the password symbol in PDFs, and can only be seen when downloaded in the CSV format.

 **④ Max length**